April 27, 2025

 O Lord Hear My Prayer

-O Lord hear my prayer, O Lord hear my prayer; when I call answer me
+Oh, Lord hear my prayer, Oh, Lord hear my prayer, When I call answer me

-O Lord hear my prayer, O Lord hear my prayer; come and listen to me
+Oh, Lord hear my prayer, Oh, Lord hear my prayer, Come and listen to me

 PEACE